ahd71/repetier-cncplugin/readme.md

 # CncControl plugin to Repetier-host

 ## Abstract
-This is a plugin for Repetier Host focused on CNC machines which is requires slightly different tratment than 3d printers.
+Repetier Host plugin focused on CNC machines.
+When working with CNC machines there are slightly different demands on user interface for frequent tasks such as jobbing and probing.

+## Install (Windows only so far)
+Create the directory C:\Program Files\Repetier-Host\plugins\CncPlugin and drop the two files from deploy directory (cncplugin.dll and cncplugin.pdb).
+Restart Repetier Host.
+Done :-)

 ## Feature list
 * Jog with keyboard (instead of mouse + click) - enabled only when the plugin panel is opened.
-Right now, arrow keys moves XY and /*- keys sets step interval.
+Right now, arrow keys moves X and Y axis and numerical keyboard keys /*- keys sets step interval.
 * Easy access to Z-Probe (G30, G31) and one-click-action to set height (G92 Zn.nn) based on the probing.

 ## Planned features